michaelulm/DataMining/README.md

     OR
     pip install pyjson

-if you are using Python 2.x and 3.x on Windows
+if you are using Python 2.x and 3.x on Windows, on Windows also take care to add Python to your PATH Variables

 	py -2 -m pip list
 to check which modules are installed